Search...Search plugins and themes...

 }

-• name: CSS/token class, such as comment, keyword, string, number, builtin, variable, function, property, or operator.
+Supported token names include comment, keyword, string, number, builtin, variable, function, property, and operator.

-After editing languages.json, run Reload extended highlight languages, use the plugin settings reload button, or disable and re-enable the plugin.
+After editing a language JSON file, run the Reload extended highlight languages command or disable and re-enable the plugin.

 <your-vault>/.obsidian/plugins/extended-code-highlight/